lecramyajiv/Qt-lts/README.md

 This repo contains SlackBuild Script for Qt LTS

-It contains three folders qt-src,qt-bin and attic
+It contains four folders qt-src,qt-bin,attic and Gstreamer.

+Gstreamer version 1.24.9 is optionally needed by qt6-multimedia if not found it will give an warning but otherwise will build on stock slackware stable.

 qt-src builds invidual qt modules from source except for qt-webengine and qt-webview.